The psychopath screening test is a tool used by mental health professionals to assess an individual’s presence and severity of psychopathic traits.

 What is the difference between sociopath and psychopath?

-Sociopath and psychopath are often used interchangeably, but they are two different mental health conditions.
+Sociopath and psychopath are often used interchangeably, but they refer to different conditions.
+Both sociopathy and psychopathy involve a lack of empathy, remorse, and impulsive behavior.

 Additionally, sociopathy and psychopathy are not officially recognized as a diagnosis by the DSM-5 or ICD-11, which instead use the term “antisocial personality disorder” to describe individuals with similar characteristics.